 You may have heard of puka shell necklaces, or maybe you own one, but you’ve never heard of a seashell called a “puka” (or sometimes “puca”).
 That is because the name “puka” is Hawaiian and means “hole” and was given to the bits of cone shells that had naturally occurring holes making them perfect for being strung on some sort of twine or string to become a necklace.

-According to this website which explains what Puka shell is, natural puka shell necklaces are made when bits of cone shells are collected with a naturally occurring hole found in the center.
+Natural puka shell necklaces (as opposed to fake) are made when bits of cone shells are collected with a naturally occurring hole found in the center.
 The hole is created when the empty shell rolls around in the surf which causes it to break apart.
-The top spire – pointed, top part of the shell – remains in tact but the very top eventually wears away leaving a hole.
-“Puka” means “hole” in Hawaiian and that is how the “shell” gets it’s name.
+The top spire – pointed, top part of the shell – remains intact but the very top eventually wears away leaving a hole.

 If you want to purchase a real puka shell necklace, do your homework and save your money.
 Real ones will carry a high price.